 Lesson 006.
-Chinese food is good to eat!
+Chinese Food is Good to Eat!

 This lesson will help you order your favorite Chinese food in Chinese.

+Order Chinese food in a Chinese restaurant with the help of this lesson.
+It contains a list of popular and delicious Chinese food suitable for our tastes.
 Don’t try to memorize the names of all dishes at this stage, however you can bring the lesson transcript with you to a Chinese restaurant and order what you want from the list.
+Signup to download all 200+ lessons with PDF transcripts.

-1. Anonymous Says:
+1. Anonymous says:

 How could say be better when they were free? :)